Prepare for the lunar eclipse of May 2021

-Prepare all your space exploration equipment because next week the lunar eclipse of May 2021 will occur.
+Prepare all your space exploration equipment because this Wednesday 26 will occur the lunar eclipse of May 2021.

 This phenomenon will be visible throughout Mexico.